finch3d/finch-assignment-backend/README.md

 * A user needs to be `admin` to modify add or remove members in an organization.

 NOTE:
-* Creating users and organizations is outside the scope of this task, so it's fine to use a static list.
+* Creating users and organizations is outside the scope of this task.

 ## Instructions